Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

-At this point, we need to show that the drift term continues to dominate the noise term over a sufficiently long time scale, allowing the correlations \(m_{ij}\) to \emph{escape mediocrity}.
-Once the first correlation reaches a critical threshold, the previously negligible correction term in the population loss becomes significant, and the dynamics shifts to a more delicate phase where the correlations begin to interact with one another, as explained below.
+At this stage, the key task is to show that the drift term continues to dominate the noise term over a sufficiently long time horizon, allowing the correlations \(m_{ij}\) to \emph{escape mediocrity}.
+Once the leading correlation reaches a critical threshold, the previously negligible correction term in the population loss becomes significant, and the dynamics transitions to a more delicate regime where the correlations start to interact with one another, as discussed below.